Norman Architecture and the Top 15 Norman Buildings

 3. Palermo Cathedral – Palermo, Sicily, Italy

-Palermo cathedral is one of the largest churches ever built by the Normans.
+Palermo Cathedral is one of the largest churches ever built by the Normans.
 But because the architecture of the church is very eclectic, it can be hard to identify the original Norman portions.
 The large portico at the main entrance dates to the Renaissance Period and the dome was added in the Neoclassical era.
 But most of the exterior and the bell towers were built by the Normans.

 During the peak of the Kingdom of Sicily which was founded by the Norman Ruler Roger II in 1130 CE, Palermo was one of the most powerful cities in the Mediterranean.
 Thanks to Sicily’s central location, the kingdom was able to control much of the trade routes connecting mainland Europe with North Africa and the Middle East.
-Much of the wealth generated in this time went into creating Palermo’s many magnificent buildings.
+Much of the wealth generated at this time went into creating Palermo’s many magnificent buildings.

 4. Norman Palace of Palermo and Palatine Chapel – Palermo, Sicily, Italy